Election results 2014: Is it game over for the AAP in Maharashtra?

-The party failed to win a single seat in the state and got a mere 2.55 lakh votes in all six Mumbai seats combined
+The Aam Aadmi Party failed to win a single seat in Maharashtra and got a mere 2.55 lakh votes in all six Mumbai seats combined.
+This dismal outcome has put a question mark on the party's future in the state

 The Lok Sabha results have dealt a severe blow to the Aam Aadmi Party in Mumbai and Maharashtra, and put a question mark on the party’s future in the state.